mbdev2/TNUV_DebtSettler_Android/README.md

 - mongoose - gotta keep the data somewhere ;)
 - passport - great webtoken manager
 - node.js - evented I/O for the backend
-- Express - fast node.js network app framework [@tjholowaychuk]
+- Express - fast node.js network app framework
 - and many more...

 And of course DebtSettler itself is open source!